The best hiking shoes: capable summit-baggers and fast-paced walkers

 Read our full inov-8 Roclite Recycled 310 review

-The best for summer hiking
+The best hiking shoes for summer

 Person's foot wearing Merrell Speed Eco Waterproof hiking shoe